theshubhamgundu/python_practice/README.md

-# Streamlit Python Mini Projects Collection
+# 🧠 Streamlit Python Mini Projects Collection

 This repository contains a collection of **interactive Python mini projects** built using [Streamlit](https://streamlit.io/).
-Each app demonstrates Python programming concepts — from basic logic and loops to applied numerical computing using NumPy — presented in an interactive web-based format.
+Each app demonstrates key **Python programming concepts** — from basic logic and loops to applied numerical computing with **NumPy** — all presented through simple, interactive web-based applications.

 ---